 Lucy Mangas is the Director of Strategic Partner Engagement for Windows10 at Microsoft.
 Lucy has over 20 years of global sales and marketing experience.
 She was the Director of EMC Federation Solutions at VMware, Director of Marketing Alliance for System Integrators and Cloud Service Providers at EMC, and had a long professional history at HP.
 Her extensive global experience includes business development in more than twelve countries.
 Originally from Mexico City, Lucy moved to Palo Alto in 1995.
 She is fluent in both English and Spanish.

 Timi Most has been the CFO of Mind Garden, Inc. since it was established in 1994.
 She has been a community volunteer for over 30 years in both the local schools and with various non-profits.
 She has extensive experience working with and organizing non-profit organizations.
-Timi helped found Daybreak Shelter, the first suburban shelter for homeless youth in the U.S. Her non-profit board experience includes serving ten years with My New Red Shoes.
+Timi helped found Daybreak Shelter, the first suburban shelter for homeless youth in the U.S. Her non-profit board experience includes being an organizing member of Community Equity Collaborative.
 Timi’s passion is to work in diverse ways to facilitate positive change for under-served communities.
 She received her B.A. from the University of Miami.

 Michelle Rodriguez is a Senior Manager on the Diversity, Inclusion & Belonging team at LinkedIn.
 For nearly a decade, she has worked in the tech space at companies like VMware, Yahoo, and SAP focused on employee engagement and building inclusive workplaces.
 Before her stint in tech, Michelle worked in the public sector and specialized local government and college access organizations.
 Michelle is also the proud daughter of immigrant parents who instilled in her a great appreciation for education.
 She holds a BS in Sociology and Ethnic Studies from Santa Clara University and a MPA from the University of Southern California.